roryy/trafficjam/README.md

 [![Build Status](https://travis-ci.org/roryy/flatfishqueue.svg?branch=master)](https://travis-ci.org/roryy/flatfishqueue)

-PHP queue library for RabbitMQ and in the future SQS
+PHP queue library for RabbitMQ.
+It's possible to add more queue types like SQS

+Please do not use in production as BC breaks can occur before reaching version 1.0.

 ## Installation
 ~~~